OLDRedstone/Aserdecoration/README.md

 		1. or click `Frame - Tags - New Tag`
 1. Open `Tag properties` dialog and rename to the expression name,
 	1. Adjust other parameters if you want,
-1. Click `File - Export... - Export the Rhythm Doctor Sprite Decoration` to pop up the export dialog,
+1. Click `File - Export... - Export Rhythm Doctor Sprite` to pop up the export dialog,

 Plugin will fill-in sprite expressions based on the **loop section name**, and generate sprite sheet image (.png) and .json file based on **Animation Direction of the section**, **frame duration** and **the export settings**.